BVLC/caffe/docs/model_zoo.md

 - **BVLC Reference R-CNN ILSVRC-2013** in `models/bvlc_reference_rcnn_ilsvrc13`: pure Caffe implementation of [R-CNN](https://github.com/rbgirshick/rcnn) as described by Girshick et al. in CVPR 2014.
 (Trained by Ross Girshick @rbgirshick)
 - **BVLC GoogLeNet** in `models/bvlc_googlenet`: GoogLeNet trained on ILSVRC 2012, almost exactly as described in [Going Deeper with Convolutions](http://arxiv.org/abs/1409.4842) by Szegedy et al. in ILSVRC 2014.
 (Trained by Sergio Guadarrama @sguada)

-User-provided models are posted to a public-editable [wiki page](https://github.com/BVLC/caffe/wiki/Model-Zoo).
+**Community models** made by Caffe users are posted to a publicly editable [wiki page](https://github.com/BVLC/caffe/wiki/Model-Zoo).
+These models are subject to conditions of their respective authors such as citation and license.
+Thank you for sharing your models!

 ## Model info format